lambdaclass/zksync_stack/utils/README.md

-# ZKSYNC_STACK Utils

-- `foundry` needed
+<h1 align="center">zkSync Stack Utils</h1>

 - `bun` needed
 - `direnv` needed

+## Load Tester script

 Use `.envrc_example` as template and change it with the desired values.
+If the zksync-era dev config is being used locally, the predefined `env` variables should work, else set the variables as needed.

 > [!NOTE]
-> The scripts support flags which overrides the env variables.
+> The loadTester accepts flags which overrides the env variables.
 > If no flags are used, the env variables are used instead, and if none of them are used, there are some default values only working for local testing
 >
 > It is recommended to use the `.envrc` file.